View All

-Using a virtual address for business registration is legal in all 50 U.S. states, but the rules aren’t uniform.
-Each state has specific requirements about what constitutes an acceptable business address, what your registered agent needs, and how virtual addresses interact with tax obligations.
+Using a virtual address for business registration is legal in all 50 U.S. states, but the rules aren't uniform.
+Each state has different requirements for principal office addresses, registered agents, and tax nexus.
+Below is what every founder should verify before choosing a virtual address for their LLC.

 Every state requires a physical street address for LLC and corporation filings.
 P.O.
 Boxes are universally rejected.
-The good news is that a virtual office address at a Commercial Mail Receiving Agency (CMRA) qualifies as a physical street address in every state, because it corresponds to a real, physical location.
+A virtual office address at a Commercial Mail Receiving Agency (CMRA) qualifies as a physical street address in every state, because it corresponds to a real, physical location.

 Registered Agent Requirements